 Since $X,A,g,n,{\bf s}$ are fixed in this subsection, we abbreviate

-In the proof of Theorem~\ref{thm: count of G sub 1}, instead of a generic $(J,\nu)$, we will use $(J,0)$ with $J$ a product complex structure to carry out our calculations.
+In the proof of Theorem~\ref{thm: count of G sub 1}, instead of a generic $(J,\nu)$, we will use $(J,0)$ with $J=j_\Sigma\times j_{\C\P^1}$ a product complex structure to carry out our calculations.
 This is legitimate because of certain automatic transversality results which will be discussed in Section~\ref{subsubsection: regularity}.
-From now on assume that $J$ is a product complex structure.